 Acutely, heterocyclic antidepressants increase the availability of primarily norepinephrine and, to some extent, 5-HT by blocking reuptake in the synaptic cleft.
 Long-term use downregulates alpha-1 adrenergic receptors on the postsynaptic membrane—a possible final common pathway of their antidepressant activity.

 Although effective, these drugs are now rarely used because overdose causes toxicity and they have more adverse effects than other antidepressants.
 The more common adverse effects of heterocyclics are due to their muscarinic-blocking, histamine-blocking, and alpha-1 adrenolytic actions.
-Many heterocyclics have strong anticholinergic properties and are thus unsuitable for the elderly and for patients with benign prostatic hypertrophy, glaucoma, or chronic constipation.
+Many heterocyclics have strong anticholinergic properties and are thus unsuitable for older patients and those with benign prostatic hypertrophy Benign Prostatic Hyperplasia (BPH) Benign prostatic hyperplasia (BPH) is nonmalignant adenomatous overgrowth of the periurethral prostate gland.
+Symptoms are those of bladder outlet obstruction—weak stream, hesitancy, urinary... read more , glaucoma Overview of Glaucoma Glaucomas are a group of eye disorders characterized by progressive optic nerve damage in which an important part is a relative increase in intraocular pressure (IOP) that can lead to irreversible... read more , or chronic constipation Constipation Constipation is difficult or infrequent passage of stool, hardness of stool, or a feeling of incomplete evacuation.
+(See also Constipation in Children.)
+No bodily function is more variable and... read more .
 All heterocyclics, particularly maprotiline and clomipramine, lower the threshold for seizures.

 These drugs inhibit the oxidative deamination of the 3 classes of biogenic amines (norepinephrine, dopamine, 5-HT) and other phenylethylamines.

-Their primary value is for treating refractory or atypical depression when SSRIs, tricyclic antidepressants, and sometimes even electroconvulsive therapy are ineffective.
+Their primary value is for treating refractory or atypical depression when selective serotonin reuptake inhibitors (SSRIs), tricyclic antidepressants, and sometimes even electroconvulsive therapy Electroconvulsive therapy (ECT) Depressive disorders are characterized by sadness severe enough or persistent enough to interfere with function and often by decreased interest or pleasure in activities.
+Exact cause is unknown... read more (ECT) are ineffective.

 Hypertensive crises can occur if MAOIs that inhibit MAO-A and MAO-B are ingested concurrently with a sympathomimetic drug or food containing tyramine or dopamine.
 This effect is called the cheese reaction because mature cheese has a high tyramine content.
 MAOIs are used infrequently because of concern about this reaction.
 The lower dosage of the selegiline patch is considered safe to use without specific dietary restrictions, unless the dosage must be higher than starting levels (a 6-mg patch).
 More selective and reversible MAOIs (eg, moclobemide, befloxatone), which inhibit MAO-A, are relatively free of these interactions but are not available in the US.